|CELEBRATING OUR 21st YEAR||

 In 2009, Townhouse Sorina underwent an extensive renovation conducted by a well-known, London based, American architect.
 Both the furnishings and fittings demonstrate the English speaking owner's desire for high quality and modern comfort.
 Two full living rooms adorn the house.
 The first one at entry level with its wide beamed ceiling and working fireplace reveals the home's medieval nature.
 The second living room on the floor above captures the surrounding countryside from large modern picture windows and is separated from a sleek spacious kitchen by a large dining table.

 In comparison to the rest of the house, the bedrooms are not large.
 Both bedrooms and the study are air conditioned with use included in the price.
-The majority of the windows are screened.
 The study on the uppermost floor has the entry to the roof deck and offers a sofabed and a laptop with Wi-Fi.
 Cleaning services and meals may be arranged when booking.

 Townhouse Sorina is a strictly non smoking home that requires nimble guests who are very comfortable doing multiple steps both inside its walls and around the town.
 Even the closest car drop off point in the church square means a walk of 100 yards uphill with scattered steps along a pedestrian lane.

 One of the town's main attractions is a unique micro-climate that keeps it cool in the summer.
 Thus, the reason so many Romans flock here on summer weekends.
 Rich in antiquity and cosmopolitan in nature, Soriano attracts spectacular concerts and celebrations.
-Most notable are the Tuscia Jazz Festival that transforms the town's main piazza into an outdoor stage from late July through the month of August and the Sagra delle Castagne or Chestnut Festival, an ancient celebration with costumes, pageantry and medieval tournaments spanning the first three weekends in October.
+The Sagra delle Castagne or Chestnut Festival, an ancient celebration with costumes, pageantry and medieval tournaments spanning the first three weekends in October.

 For a town of 8000 inhabitants, Soriano nel Cimino offers plenty.
 The outdoor market comes to town on Friday mornings.
 There are monuments, including the castle's towers that are open to the public, along with restaurants and trattorie serving the area's specialties that include exquisite and prized Porcini mushrooms.
 Another delicacy is a Porchetta sandwich made from roasted suckling pork served hot and street side.